makersacademy/rps-challenge/README.md

 * a) scenario a just tests for the presence of text - passes
 * b) scenario b tests when a radio button called Rock is selected and submitted that the content "You chose 'Rock' and The Computer chose 'Scissors', YOU WIN!" will be displayed.
 c) Adding a form in play.erb that posts to /result
-d) /result will calculate the winner and redirect to /winner.erb
+d) /result will calculate the winner (via game.rb) and redirect to /winner.erb with a message of who won!

 Instructions